Why do professional athletes hire coaches even when the coach cannot perform?

 A Personal Growth Coach has received training in the profession and knows how to coach, but does not do so professionally.
 Their skills still remain valuable tools for whatever work they do, especially in leadership roles, because coaching always brings out the best in another person and can be applied almost everywhere people interact.

-- Assessment scales
+- 5 standardized assessment scales

-- Techniques and models
+- Processes and models

 Here are a few points that form part of this training: